kseekins/kseekins.github.io/essays/PlaceOfAIinEducation.md

 ### I. Introduction

-My intial exposure to AI took place last year, when I consulted chatGPT for my Physics homeowork problems.
-I was intially impressed as chatGPT explained step by step on how it calculated the magnetic filed change of a rotating motor.
+My initial exposure to AI occurred last year when I consulted ChatGPT for my Physics homework problems.
+Initially, I was impressed as ChatGPT explained step by step how it calculated the magnetic field change of a rotating motor.
 However, I was quickly dismayed when I realized all of its answers were incorrect.
 Furthermore, when I asked the questions again, it gave different answers.
-I was unimpressed, but fascinated on how it came to its wrong answers.
+I was unimpressed but fascinated by how it arrived at its wrong answers.

-This spring I took a course called Information and Computer Sciences 314: Software Engineering, at the University of Hawaii at Manoa.
-This course emphasizes hands on coding experience, culminating in a group project to develop a web application.
+This spring, I took a course called Information and Computer Sciences 314: Software Engineering at the University of Hawaii at Manoa.
+This course emphasizes hands-on coding experience, culminating in a group project to develop a web application.
 ChatGPT has played a major role for me in this course, proving to be a reliable source of help.

 ### II.
 Personal Expreience with AI
 I have used AI in class this semester in the following areas: